MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/text-fields-and-search.md

 ---
-title: "Working with Text and Search Fields"
+title: "Working with tvOS Text and Search Fields in Xamarin"
-description: "This article covers designing and working with Text and Search Fields inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 9EE63CA6-2F31-4EE0-AAE5-82E18CFAC06C ms.technology: xamarin-ios
+description: "This document describes how to work with text and search fields in a tvOS app built with Xamarin.
+It provides a high-level overview of text and search fields, and discusses keyboards, storyboard integration, search data models, and more." ms.prod: xamarin ms.assetid: 9EE63CA6-2F31-4EE0-AAE5-82E18CFAC06C ms.technology: xamarin-ios